dotnet/docs/docs/core/install/windows.md

 > - [Install on macOS](macos.md)
 > - [Install on Linux](linux.md)

 There are many different ways to install .NET on Windows.
-This article helps you understand which the best way to install .NET.
+This article helps you understand the difference between the SDK and Runtime, which runtime you should install, and the method you should use to install .NET.

+.NET is made up of the runtime and the SDK.
+The runtime runs .NET apps, and the SDK is used to create apps.

 Unlike .NET Framework, .NET isn't installed and tied to your version of Windows.
 You can only have a single version of .NET Framework installed on Windows. .NET can be installed anywhere on your computer and some apps might include their own copy of .NET.

-By default, .NET is installed to the _Program Files\\dotnet_ directory on your computer, unless the install mechanism chooses a different directory.
+By default, .NET is installed to the _Program Files\\dotnet_ directory on your computer, unless the install method chooses a different directory.

+## Which runtime should you install

 <a name="#runtime-table"></a>

-.NET is made up of the runtime and the SDK.
-The runtime runs .NET apps, and the SDK is used to create apps.
 There are three different runtimes for Windows, which enable different types of apps to run.
 The SDK includes all three runtimes.
 If you install a specific runtime, it might include other runtimes.
 The following table describes which runtime is included with a particular .NET installer:

 |                          | Includes .NET Runtime         | Includes .NET Desktop Runtime | Includes ASP.NET Core Runtime |
 | ------------------------ | ----------------------------- | ----------------------------- | ----------------------------- |